 ).

 To better understand the detailed instructions below, we recommended having a basic knowledge of the GraphQL language.
-If you are not familiar with the solution, we recommended checking the documentation and reading it carefully before proceeding to the next steps.
+If you are not familiar with this solution, we recommended checking the documentation and reading it carefully before proceeding to the next steps.

 Installing the React Apollo library